Introduction to Width Tool in Illustrator

 Step 2: Draw a Stroke using the line segment tool.
 Increase the width of the stroke.

-Step 3: Use the Width tool or press SHIFT + W command to activate the width tool.
+Step 3: Use the Width tool or press the SHIFT + W command to activate the width tool.

 Step 4: Click, hold the mouse and drag on the stroke to create anchor points according to the design you want to create.